Site Network: Personal | Taubin Group LEMS | Brown

 Served as the main TA for an advanced graduate course on 3D capture, modeling, and mesh processing.
 Primary responsibilities included: (1) creating an assignment in which the students implemented Bouguet's desktop 3D scanner using only a webcam, a halogen lamp, and a stick, (2) managing student projects, and (3) implementing a custom 3D scanner using structured light and a DLP projector.

 D. Lanman, R. Raskar, A. Agrawal, and G. Taubin.
 Shield Fields: Modeling and Capturing 3D Occluders.
-ACM Transactions on Graphics (Proc. of SIGGRAPH Asia 2008), December 2008, Singapore
+ACM Transactions on Graphics (SIGGRAPH Asia 2008), December 2008, Singapore

 D. Lanman, R. Raskar, and G. Taubin.
 Modeling and Synthesis of Aperture Effects in Cameras.
 In Proc. of the International Symposium on Computational Aesthetics in Graphics, Visualization, and Imaging (CAe 2008), June 2008, Lisbon, Portugal